Who We Are

 (1679)

-This chronicle contains several "histories" detailing a variety of murders, several of which involved poisons--particularly women poisoning their husbands.
+This chronicle contains several "histories" detailing a variety of murders, several of which involved poisons--particularly women poisoning their husbands with plants.

 Held in the Kinney Center rare book collection.

-Aconitum napellus, also known as "wolfsbane" or "queen of poisons" This specimen is held in the UMass Herbarium.
+Aconitum napellus, also known as "wolfsbane" or "queen of poisons" While sometimes used as a sedative or fever reducer, a very small dose of wolfsbane can cause respiratory paralysis and heart failure.
+This specimen is held in the UMass Herbarium.

 Aconitum napellus, also known as "wolfsbane" or "queen of poisons"